top of page

 All concerns will be recorded factually, including dates, times, and any direct quotes.
 Miss Alicia will:

-Contact the local authority if further action is needed
+• Contact the school's DSL or local authority if further action is needed

 If there is an immediate risk of harm, Miss Alicia will contact emergency services (999) without delay.